-VR&E Service endorses the objectives of the Commission, encourages VR&E staff members to participate in the certification process, and provides training that meets CRCC guidelines and a significant number of Continuing Education Units (CEUs) for certification maintenance.
+VR&E Service endorses the objectives of the Commission, encourages VRCs to participate in the certification process, and provides training that meets CRCC guidelines and a significant number of Continuing Education Units (CEUs) for certification maintenance.

-Staff can find more information on the certification and its maintenance through the VR&E training website at http://vretraining.vba.va.gov/CRC.htm.
+Staff can find more information on certification and its maintenance on the VR&E Training website at http://vretraining.vba.va.gov/CRC.htm or on the KMP Training tab, Training Internet Site.